ajoh504/referenceguides/python/6_regular_expressions.md

 ### 6.10 Regex character classes

-The following table comes from [Automate the Boring Stuff with Python CH 7:](https://automatetheboringstuff.com/2e/chapter7/)
+The following table comes from [ATBS CH 7:](https://automatetheboringstuff.com/2e/chapter7/)

 > In the earlier phone number regex example, you learned that \d could stand for any numeric digit.
 That is, \d is shorthand for the regular expression (0|1|2|3|4|5|6|7|8|9).
 >